icicle-lang/icicle-lang.github.io/pages/benchmarks.md

-The thing is though, when we just gave the definitions for the queries we wanted to an engineer who hadn't been thinking about this problem for the past few years, they took 2 weeks to write the SQL to perform them, and they ran 1000x slower then our naïve Icicle version.
+The thing is though, when we just gave the definitions for the queries we wanted to an engineer who hadn't been thinking about this problem for the past few years, they took 2 weeks to write the SQL to perform them, and they ran 1000x slower than our naïve Icicle version.

 ## The Numbers